 State-wise Total Deaths comparison between inmate and officer, in different prison systems.
 It may illustrate that different facilities have their own characteristic response to COVID-19.
 Created by Tableau.

-This stacked bar chart was created in Tableau, and compares the total COVID-related deaths for the different prison systems of each state.
-We believe this can illustrate how different facilities may have their own characteristic responses to COVID-19, and help us understand whether deficits in care may disproportionately exist in certain systems over others.
+This stacked bar chart was created in Tableau and compares the total COVID-related deaths for the different prison systems of each state.
+We believe this can illustrate how different facilities may have their own characteristic responses to COVID-19 and help us understand whether deficits in care may disproportionately exist in certain systems over others.
 This does not have any more stages of processing to go through.
+I might suggest a follow up to this visualization that removes the prisons and visualizes the other facilities and the prisons separately because there is such a drastic difference in scale.
+As you think about your narrative, consider how this chart might allow you to introduce your reader to these different facilities.
+Don’t assume they know how they differ.
+What’s important for your reader to understand about these numbers?
+For example, can you do some research around why New York and Florida have higher number of deaths in their jail facilities.
+New York shows that way more officers affiliated with jail facilities than inmates…that seems very strange to me.
+Why might that be, or perhaps there’s an error in the data?